Board of Directors

 Normally a total of six to eight board meetings are held yearly.
 The agendas for these meetings follow a fixed plan.
 Members of Executive Board attends the meetings of the Board of Directors, which ensures that the Board of Directors is well informed about the company’s operations.

-There has been established an audit committee consisting of three members of the Board of Directors, Susanne Larsson (committee chairman) and Christian Sagild .
+There has been established an audit committee consisting of two members of the Board of Directors, Susanne Larsson (committee chairman) and Christian Sagild .
 In addition to these members, the Chairman of the Board of Directors, the Executive Board and the auditor elected by the general meeting attend the committee meetings.
 The purpose of the committee is to support the work of the Board of Directors in ensuring the quality and integrity of the company’s presentation of its financial statements, auditing and financial reporting.
 At the same time, the committee must monitor all accounting and reporting processes, the auditing of the company’s financial reporting and the work and independence of external auditors.
 The audit committee holds two meetings per year.

-In addition, Ambu has a remuneration committee consisting of Jørgen Jensen (committee chairman), Britt Meelby Jensen and Henrik Wulff and a nomination committee consisting of Jørgen Jensen (committee chairman), Christian Sagild and a innovation committee consisting of Michael del Prado (committee chairman), Jørgen Jensen and Henrik Wulff.
+In addition, Ambu has a remuneration committee consisting of Jørgen Jensen (committee chairman) and Henrik Wulff, a nomination committee consisting of Jørgen Jensen (committee chairman) and Christian Sagild and a innovation committee consisting of Michael del Prado (committee chairman), Jørgen Jensen and Henrik Wulff.